Does Wall Insulation Really Matter for Energy Planning?

 • When combined with air sealing, reduces infiltration through the wall plane

-Every kilowatt-hour your home doesn't need to consume is a kilowatt-hour your solar system doesn't need to generate.
-Reducing your heating and cooling load through better wall insulation reduces your annual electricity consumption — which directly affects how large a solar system you need.
+Every kilowatt-hour your home doesn't need to consume is a kilowatt-hour your solar system doesn't need to generate, so reducing your heating and cooling load through better wall insulation directly lowers the panel count your home needs.

 For homes where the siding is new or in good condition, the math changes.
 The full cost of siding replacement would need to be justified by the combined value of improved appearance, reduced maintenance, and energy savings.